TasmanianNoob/NoesisBGFXTesting/README.md

 # NoesisTesting
 I heavily depended on https://github.com/MarioSieg/BGFX_Noesis_Renderer/tree/main and https://github.com/Dakror/noesis-bgfx/tree/master but tried to remove their in-house features (convert to plug and play). **It is currently not working.**

+Example is a conversion of this project https://github.com/Noesis/Tutorials/tree/master/Samples/IntegrationGLUT You can press F1 to view debug information.
+No idea if it's useful though.

 This project was made in CLion on windows.
 I use vcpkg for bgfx, glfw3 and glm.
 There are other packages in vcpkg.json.
 No idea why; they might be needed.

 shader.frag, shader.vert and varying.def.sc aren't used.
 Maybe they should be?